IBM/lmctl/docs/projects/creating-projects.md

 lmctl project create --name example --version 1.0 --type Assembly --contains Assembly subassembly --contains Resource::brent subresource
 ```

-# Creating a Project from existing sources in LM
+# Creating a Project from existing sources in TNCO (ALM)

-If you have already designed a service in Stratoss LM you can base a project around it and pull the existing content using LMCTL.
+If you have already designed a service in TNCO you can base a project around it and pull the existing content using LMCTL.
 (Note: currently it is not possible to pull the contents of Resources from Ansible RM or Brent):

 1. Create a Project as explained in [Creating a new Project](#creating-a-new-project).
-Ensure the name and version correspond with the service design in Stratoss LM you intend to base this project on.
+Ensure the name and version correspond with the service design in TNCO you intend to base this project on.
 For example, if you designed `assembly::example::2.0` then make sure your project type is Assembly, name is 'example' and version is '2.0'.

 2. Use the `project pull` command to pull the contents from a target named environment: